akruvi/salesforce-simple-trigger-framework/README.md

 # Salesforce Simple Trigger Framework and Record Sync

-A simplified trigger framework to extract logic from triggers, with uni-directional data synchronisation built-in.
+A simplified trigger framework to extract logic from triggers, with an added feature of synchronising between two records uni or bi-directionally.

+## Features
++ Apex triggers are kept to one line, and logic is extracted into conveniently-formatted classes.
++ Control trigger activation by user, profile, role, or permission set, and for each individual trigger event.
++ Automatically create and synchronise a child record, either one-way or two-ways.
+Records are kept in-sync after insert, update, delete, and undelete.

 ## Deployment